• Training structure

 Program

-It follows the L1 Life Science Health Environment (LSE).
-Throughout the three years of the license, there are many gateways from and to other license courses and other courses (IUT, BTS, CPGE, engineering schools...).
+It follows on from the L1 Science de la Vie Santé Environnement (SVSE).
+Throughout the three-year Bachelor's degree, there are numerous gateways to and from other Bachelor's degree courses and other curricula (IUT, BTS, CPGE, engineering schools, etc.).

 Read more